nvm-sh/nvm/README.markdown

 ### Verify installation

-To verify that nvm has been installed, do:
+After restarting your terminal, to verify that nvm has been installed, do:

     command -v nvm